Dan Green (voice actor)

-James Hadley Snyder, known professionally as Dan Green, is an American voice actor, voice director, and screenwriter.
-He is best known for being the voice of Yugi Muto/Yami Yugi for Yu-Gi-Oh!
+James Hadley Snyder, known professionally as Dan Green, is an American voice actor, voice director and screenwriter.
+He is best known for being the voice of Yugi Muto/Yami Yugi/Pharaoh Atem for the English dub of Yu-Gi-Oh!
 Duel Monsters, the anime series version of Yu-Gi-Oh!, as well as all of the character's U.S. series appearances.

 Early life

 Green attended Rutgers University in New Brunswick, New Jersey.

 Career

-Green is best known as the voice of Yugi Muto/Yami Yugi in Yu-Gi-Oh!
+Green is best known as the voice of Yugi Mutou/Yami Yugi in Yu-Gi-Oh!
 Duel Monsters, Trudge in Yu-Gi-Oh!
 5D's, and Knuckles the Echidna in Sonic X and the Sonic the Hedgehog video games (2005–2010).
 He has worked for 4Kids Entertainment, DuArt Film and Video, NYAV Post, TAJ Productions and Central Park Media.
 He has also worked on script adaptations of Kurokami: The Animation and Mobile Suit Gundam Unicorn, and teaches voice acting at Edge Studio in New York City.